 What Are the Steps in This Process?

 It’s imperative to understand that if you wish to seek visitation with your grandchild, there are several matters that must first be proven true.
 Generally, the most important thing is to show that visitation would be in the best interest of the child.
-As such, the courts will consider the following factors:

 • How old the child is